Impressum | Datenschutz

 Remember, it’s often a massive undertaking to refactor an application built on monolithic architecture.
 An application has a monolithic architecture if it contains the entire application code in a single codebase.
 A monolithic application is a self-contained, tightly coupled software application.
 This is unlike the microservices architecture, where every distinct feature of an application has one or more dedicated microservices powering it.
 A microservices architecture, also simply known as microservices, is an architectural method that relies on a series of independently deployable services.

-2 years ago Комментарии к записи Monolithic vs Microservices the choice that defines the whole development process отключены
+2 years, 8 months ago Комментарии к записи Monolithic vs Microservices the choice that defines the whole development process отключены